It has been over 10 years since the first game of Pandemic was played. That’s a long time.

 The last addition is the Emergency Event cards.
 The emergency events added are equal to the number of epidemic cards added at the beginning of the game.
 Each one has a different effect, either an instant effect or a lasting effect.
 They all have one thing common though, they’re all awful and they’re going to hurt.
-They’re similar to the mutation cards of previous expansions but normally effect everything, as opposed to a single disease.
+They’re similar to the mutation cards of previous expansions but normally affect everything, as opposed to a single disease.

-- Adds new roles, events, and a new disease to Pandemic!
+- Adds new roles, events, and a new disease to Pandemic

 - Not a standalone expansion.
 Pandemic required to play